 The Houston Livestock and Rodeo Show is more than a little bull riding and prized pigs.
-It’s a nearly month-long event with back-to-back headlining concerts, a full-on carnival and rodeo competition all in one place.
-The event attracts millions people over the course of several weeks, and is believed to be the largest livestock show in the United States, if not the world.
+It’s a nearly month-long event with back-to-back headlining concerts, a full-on carnival, and rodeo competition — all in one place.
+The event attracts millions of people over the course of several weeks and is believed to be the largest livestock show in the United States, if not the world.

 01 of 05